Single node cluster migration guide

 • Ensure that the storage sizes for the stateful services under Storage are set correctly as editing these values after initial configuration will require recreation of the stateful services: img

-On the single machine instance:
+On the single node instance:

 Setting Value

-Kubernetes Node IP:MongoDB node port
+Kubernetes Node IP:High availability MongoDB node port

-Kubernetes Node IP:Uploads storage node port
+Kubernetes Node IP:Uploads storage node port.

-2. Save and restart BugSnag when prompted, the migration will start once BugSnag has restarted.
+2. Click “Save config” and deploy, the migration will start once BugSnag has restarted.
 You can check the progress of the migration using the instructions below:

 Monitoring uploads migration progress